inclusive-design/adaptive-palette/docs/devDoc/Config.md

 dropped. `indicatorLabelLookup.systemPrompt` is the exception: it is sent verbatim, so a placeholder written there reaches the model as literal text.

-## `maxStoredRecords`
+## `maxRecalledRecords`

-An integer capping the message log, the single local-storage log holding the messages the user has said and the translations made from them.
-When it reaches the limit, its oldest records are dropped first. `0` keeps the features that log but stores nothing.
-A missing or malformed value falls back to 500.
+An integer controlling how many of the newest stored messages are read back into the app's message log, the record of what the user has said and the translations made from it.
+Nothing is ever deleted from storage; this caps what is read into memory for word prediction and sentence recall, not what is kept. `0` turns the history off entirely: nothing is read back and nothing new is written.
+A missing or malformed value falls back to 500 -- a working-set size, not a storage limit, chosen because word prediction walks the whole set on every keystroke.

 ## `announceSymbolOnInput`